Basic usage¶

 use function Castor\io;

-#[AsTask(description: 'Displays some help and available urls for the current project', default: true)]
+#[AsTask(description: 'Displays some help for the current project', default: true)]

 function about(): void